Western Massachusetts Veterans Outreach Project

 Our History

-Based on emerging evidence in medical studies, along with national and local news, providers of mental healthcare and social support services came together in 2014 to educate and inform our community about the unique circumstances of military service and their impacts on our quality of life.
-We agreed to work with regional healthcare providers to foster a greater understanding of the physical and mental health needs of veterans, service members, and their families.
+Based on emerging evidence in medical and behavioral health studies, along with national and local news stories about the barriers to community re-entry by military veterans and their families following deployment, providers of medical and behavioral healthcare and social support services came together in 2014 and decided to launch and effort to educate our community providers about the unique circumstances of military service and their impacts on veteran and military family quality of life.

-Using a grant from Cooley Dickinson Hospital in Northampton, we developed and conducted surveys of veterans and military families living in the four counties of western Massachusetts.
-Two focus groups- one composed of veterans, the other of family members- were conducted by professional facilitators to clarify and prioritize the challenges these families encountered in getting care.
-The information we gathered on the unmet needs of military families when they reintegrate into the civilian community provided a baseline for recommendations to improve the delivery of care and services.
-From those responses, the Outreach Project developed the scope of its mission to educate community-based providers along with the veterans and military family members in order to improve the availability and quality of care and services rendered.
+Using grants from Cooley Dickinson Hospital in Northampton, MA surveys of veterans and military families living in the four counties of western Massachusetts were composed and distributed.
+Two focus groups- one composed of veterans, the other of family members- were conducted by professional facilitators to clarify and prioritize the challenges they encountered in getting care in the civilian community.
+The information gathered provided a baseline for a community educational curriculum designed to improve the delivery of care services.